ClimateImpactLab/energy-code-release-2020/2_projection/readme.md

 ## Overview

-Codes in this repo show users how we complete three types of projection related tasks:
+Codes in this repo show users how we complete three types of projection related tasks.
+See notes inside each subfolder for more details on each part of the process, and some run instructions.

 ### 1. Prepare projection system input files.
 - We convert regression coeffiecients saved in stata .ster files into `csvv` files which are the input to our projection system.